awslabs/pg-collector/README.md

 ## Notes:
-1- it is ok to see below errors while executing the pg_colletcor.sql script if you did not install pg_stat_statements extension
+1- it is ok to see below errors while executing the pg_collector.sql script if you did not install pg_stat_statements extension

 ```
 postgres=> \i pg_collector.sql